icon for Home page

 African-American Presence in Deerfield, Massachusetts

-In New England, black slaves and free blacks left few historical materials for scholars to study.
-No diaries have been discovered; few inventories exist; correspondence is lacking; only scattered records in merchants' account books and baptismal records validate their presence.
-Our knowledge of black life and customs in the early days of settlement often derives from white observers who may have been unfamiliar with and even uninterested in the African heritage and the personal lives of the region's African-American population.
-New England masters assumed that in training their servants they would simply replace African patterns of behavior and belief with Yankee ones.
-Where, precisely they came from was not as important to buyers as their availability for purchase; most new slaves were advertised simply as "just arrived."
+In New England, enslaved and free African Americans left few historical materials for scholars to study.
+No diaries have been discovered; few inventories exist; correspondence is lacking; only scattered evidence in merchants' account books, church and legal records documents their presence.
+Our knowledge of African American life and customs in the early days of settlement often derives from white observers who may have been unfamiliar with or uninterested in the African heritage and the personal lives of the region's African-American population.
+New England masters assumed that in training their African servants they would simply replace African language, patterns of behavior and beliefs with Yankee ones.

-It is probable that more than three-quarters of New England's black immigrants were African by birth, according to William D. Pierson (Black Yankees).
-The majority entered bondage as displaced people - captives from the losing side of a battle or a war.
+It is probable that more than three-quarters of New England's black immigrants were African by birth.
+Some entered bondage as displaced people - captives from the losing side of a battle or war.
 Others were kidnapped by raiding parties of local slave dealers.
+While most new slaves were advertised simply as "just arrived," many British slave traders of the 17th and early 18th centuries obtained their human cargoes from the Senegambia region (present-day Senegal and Gambia.)

 top of page